Family Travel to the French Riviera

 What to See & Do with Kids in Each Department

-The Provence-Alpes-Côtes d’Azur region is divided into 6 different departments.
+The Provence-Alpes-Côtes d’Azur Region is divided into 6 different departments.
 They range widely in terrain to include mountains, canyons, lakes, marshland, and the coastline of the Mediterranean.
-Whether you’re craving a relaxing beach vacation, museums and historical sites, or outdoor adventures, you will find it in the PACA region.
+Whether you’re craving a relaxing beach vacation, museums and historical sites, or outdoor adventures, you will find it in the PACA Region.
 Some of the departments are more known for specific sites and others are known for their cities.
 We’re providing the best places to visit in each department, with an eye toward keeping your kids just as happy with your adventures as the adults.

-1. Alpes-de-Haute-Provence – Located in the center of the region, Alpes-de-Haute-Provence is bordered to the west by the Bouches-du-Rhône and Vaucluse departments and a portion of the Drôme department of the Auvergne-Rhône-Alpes region.
+1. Alpes-de-Haute-Provence – Located in the center of the region, Alpes-de-Haute-Provence is bordered to the west by the Bouches-du-Rhône and Vaucluse departments and a portion of the Drôme department of the Auvergne-Rhône-Alpes Region.
 Its neighbor to the north is the Hautes-Alpes department.
 To the east, it is bordered by Italy and the Alpes-Maritimes department.
 To the south, lies the department of Var.
 Digne-les-Bains is the capital of the department and provides a great home base for exploring.

 • Corso de la Lavande This flower parade in Digne-les-Bains was first held in 1929 and has taken place each August since (with the exception of a few years during WWII.)
 Today, the event attracts several thousand visitors and lasts five days!
 The event opens each year with music, fireworks, and a grand ball.
 There are both day and night parades, bands, and lavender “purses” are distributed to visitors.
 Admission is free and open to all.
 This would be a fun family-friendly event if you’re in Provence during early August.